 It is not always easy to get used to the set meal times when staying in the hospital.
 Find out what you can do to help you with eating in the hospital.

-How to add calories to your diet to help you put on weight.
+How to add calories to your diet to help you put on weight and increase your protein intake for growth and repair.

 If you have difficulty swallowing because of your cancer and treatment, a soft diet can help.